The Power of Regularization in Solving Extensive-Form Games: Related work

 \paragraph{Last-iterate convergence.} Finding the NE in EFGs could be formulated as finding the saddle point of a bilinear objective function.
 While mirror descent diverges in simple cases (in terms of the last-iterate) \citep{DBLP:conf/soda/MertikopoulosPP18-diverge1,DBLP:conf/sigecom/BaileyP18-diverge2}, its optimistic version receives great success in finding the saddle point, enabling both faster and last-iterate convergence guarantees \citep{DBLP:conf/nips/RakhlinS13-OOMD,DBLP:conf/iclr/MertikopoulosLZ19-optMD-new,DBLP:conf/aistats/LeiNPW21-OMD-related-work2,DBLP:conf/iclr/DaskalakisISZ18-OMD-related-work3, DBLP:conf/aistats/MokhtariOP20-related-work-unconstrain}.
 However, these previous works either only consider the case without constraints (which do not apply to the NFG/EFG setting), or provide only asymptotic convergence without explicit rate.
 Recently, with the unique NE assumption, \cite{DBLP:conf/innovations/DaskalakisP19-OMD-related-work1} gives an asymptotic last-iterate convergence result for OMWU in NFGs. \cite{DBLP:conf/iclr/WeiLZL21-haipeng-normal-form-game} further improves the result by showing that both OMWU and OGDA converge to the NE with a global sublinear convergence rate $O(1/T)$ and a local linear convergence rate in NFGs.
 Among them, OMWU requires the unique NE assumption.
 Very recently, \cite{cai2022tight} provides a tight last-iterate convergence for OGDA.
 Finally, \cite{DBLP:conf/nips/LeeKL21-EFG-last-iterate} extends the result of OMWU from NFGs in \cite{DBLP:conf/iclr/WeiLZL21-haipeng-normal-form-game} to EFGs, and still requires the unique NE assumption.
 Concurrent to our submission, we are aware of \cite{piliouras2022fast}, which studies network zero-sum EFGs with last-iterate convergence rate guarantees, also without the unique NE assumption.
-However, the regularizer therein for the OMD update rule is neither dilated nor entropy-based, which makes the algorithm less scalable than the one we study, with dilated and entropy-based regularizer, see \cite{DBLP:conf/nips/LeeKL21-EFG-last-iterate} for a related discussion.
+However, the regularizer therein for the OMD update rule is neither dilated nor entropy-based, which makes the algorithm less scalable than the one we study, with dilated and entropy-based regularizer, see \cite{DBLP:conf/nips/LeeKL21-EFG-last-iterate} for a related discussion. {Additionally, we highlight that most of these optimistic algorithms also enjoy the stronger \emph{any-time} last-iterate convergence rate guarantee of the \emph{interacting} strategies used by the players during learning, while our focus is only on the convergence rate of the last-iterate output by the algorithm (as in e.g., \cite{DBLP:conf/nips/CenWC21-regularization-normal-form,cenfaster,bakhtinmastering,ding2023last}).}

 \paragraph{Counterfactual regret minimization (CFR).} CFR-type algorithms are based on the idea that the regret in an EFG could be decomposed into the local regret of each information set.
 By minimizing the local regret, the global regret will be minimized and the algorithms will achieve average-iterate convergence thereby.
 Recent work \cite{farina2019stable-predictive-CFR} utilizes the progress in the aforementioned optimistic methods, and achieves a faster average-iterate convergence rate of $O(1/T^{3/4})$ in EFGs.
 However, since CFR-type methods rely on the regret decomposition that breaks the structure of the strategy, up to now no CFR (and variant) algorithms are able to inherit the optimal rate optimistic algorithms have enjoyed in NFGs, to the best of our knowledge.
 Also, due to the decomposition, although \cite{bowling2015heads-texas-limit} has found that the last iterate of CFR+ \citep{DBLP:conf/ijcai/TammelinBJB15-CFR+}, a variant of CFR, converges empirically, no CFR-type algorithm have the last-iterate convergence guarantee theoretically.